starwolves/space/README.md

 ### AGPLv3 & CC BY-SA 4.0 Milestone

 In the much further future when a yet to be-decided amount of accounts have been sold: the codebase and assets for Space Frontiers at that moment and onwards will go Free Open Source (FOSS) under The GNU Affero General Public License version 3 and Attribution-ShareAlike 4.0 International.
 When this happens the main code base will continue to be subject to the Contributor License Agreement.
 The official Space Frontiers server browser would continue to be sold on Steam with Steam community integration.
 This is all to continue long-term efforts to keep profits going that also get distributed to partnered communities.
-A CLA in the FOSS stage allows for exclusively Star Wolves to grant communities the right to potentially keep their server code closed-source and client-side code and assets protected.
+A CLA in the FOSS stage allows for exclusively Starwolves to grant communities the right to potentially keep their server code closed-source and client-side code and assets protected.